 Griffin, Em.
 "Anxiety/Uncertainty Management Theory of William Gudykunst."
 In A First Look at Communication Theory, 6th ed., 426-38.
-Boston: McGraw-Hill, 2006.
-Accessed December 11, 2017. http://www.afirstlook.com/docs/anxietyuncertainty.pdf.
+Boston, MA: McGraw-Hill, 2006.

-DISCUSSION.
 This article discusses Bill Gudykunst's anxiety/uncertainty management (AUM) theory through the experience of the author in the Philippines.
-The text is written is a very accessible narrative style and provides examples of the concepts - or axioms - that comprise the theory, making it easily digestible.
-It complements the guidebook's discussion on intercultural communication, broadening the discussion of many of the ideas presented there and offering examples of the concepts in action.
+The text is written is a very accessible narrative style and provides examples of the concepts-or axioms-that comprise the theory, making it easily digestible.
+It complements this guidebook's discussion on intercultural communication, broadening the discussion of many of the ideas presented there and offering examples of the concepts in action.
 Gudykunst's AUM theory rests on the idea that effective communication requires reducing the potential for misunderstanding.
 The author notes that Gudykunst "believed that uncertainty and anxiety are the twin threats that must be managed to achieve effective communication.
 They are the basic cause of intercultural misunderstanding."
 Gudykunst, while developing the theory to help individuals adjust to those from foreign cultural backgrounds, notes that the stranger does not have to be a foreigner, but rather is anyone who is from a different cultural background.
-This discussion will help military professionals to improve their interpersonal communication with foreign partners as well as with other U.S. service and agency personal and the individual members of their service and units.
-EXCERPT.
-During a sabbatical leave from Wheaton College, I spent a month in the Philippine Islands.
-When a Filipino couple I knew heard that I was coming to their country, they asked me to spend a week with them on an "academic adventure."
-Ping and Lena were former graduate students of mine who occasionally taught at Mickelson College, a small, church-related school in the remote province of the Davao del Sur.
-Lena had used a text of mine for a course at the school, and she invited me to be the commencement speaker at their graduation. ...
-Bill Gudykunst's anxiety/uncertainty management (AUM) theory focuses on encounters between cultural in-groups and strangers.
-Gudykunst, who died in 2005, was professor of communication at California State University, Fullerton, and he developed his interest in intergroup communication when he served as an intercultural relations specialist for the U.S. Navy in Japan.
-His job was to help naval personnel and their families adjust to living in a culture that seemed very strange to Americans. ...
-In an effort to avoid the ethnocentric trap of thinking that my view of the world is the way it really is, I'll illustrate Gudykunst's theory by applying it to the situation of my Philippine Belaan hosts.
-They wanted to bridge the culture gap through effective communication just as much as I did. (pp. 426, 427)
+This discussion will help military professionals to improve their interpersonal communication with foreign partners as well as with other U.S. Service and agency personal and the individual members of their Service and units.